Letterbook/Letterbook/CONTRIBUTING.md

 ### Peers

 In addition to Letterbook's own dependencies, you may find it useful to have a 3rd party system to exercise federation.
 The [Letterbook Sandcastles project][sandcastles] provides pre-configured instances of some other fediverse software.
-We encourage you to make use of that, and to contribute any
+We encourage you to make use of that, and to contribute configurations for any other federated peers you're familiar with.

 ## License